stanley-1/tp/docs/UserGuide.md

 **:heavy_check_mark: Example:** `list` followed by `pin 3`

 Provided no contact card has been pinned yet, the above command places the third contact in the list displayed by SociaLite, at the top of the person list along with other pinned contacts.
 </div>

 <div markdown="block" class="alert alert-success">
-**:heavy_check_mark: Example:** Clicking on the "Pin" button of Annie Baker's name card affixes her contact card onto the top of the person list.
+**:heavy_check_mark: Example:** Clicking on the "Pin" button of Annie Wan's name card affixes her contact card onto the top of the person list.
 </div>

 <br>